dartmouth-cs98/almalingua/README.md

-# Lingo Defense
+# Alma Lingua

 <img src="https://github.co/dartmouth-cs98/21f-lingo-defense/blob/main/Images/Team_Photo.png" alt="Team_Photo" width="700"/>

-Lingo Defense is a RPG focused on learning Spanish.
+AlmaLingua is a RPG focused on practicing Spanish.
 There will be a "quest" aspect and also a combative one.
 It takes place in a fantasy world, where an outsider gets stuck in another realm and must complete tasks with the villagers in order to return home.

 ## Architecture
-* Linguatools: Looks up a word in a spanish collocation database with the top spanish collocations and returns
 * Luis.API: A basic intent-classification API, which allows us to ingest user input to NPCs and return a predicted user input.

 Design